johnnyvims/Veronica/README.md

 # Veronica

-**Veronica** is an automated reconnaissance tool designed for pentesters, bug bounty hunters, and anyone who works full-time but still wants to dominate Hack The Box.
+**Veronica** is an automated reconnaissance tool designed for pentesters, bug bounty hunters, and anyone who works full-time and needs something to run while there at work or sleeping.
 Start it, go to sleep, and wake up with a full attack surface mapped out — CMS info, directories, CVEs, and more.

 ---